neocronos666/neocronos666/README.md

 Here are some of the projects I've been working on:

-1. **Open cheatsheet** - A Python app that helps students with small critical info documents.
+1. [**Open cheatsheet**](https://github.com/neocronos666/open_cheatsheet) - A Python app that helps students with small critical info documents.
+2. [Sopas de la Abuela](https://github.com/neocronos666/sopas_de_la_abuela) - A command line app to create *Alphabet Soups* pages from .txt files and store in a PDF documento for easy printing
-2. **Unnamed yet fitness app** - An app to help people with gym workouts an routines.
+3. **Unnamed yet fitness app** - An app to help people with gym workouts an routines.
-3. Some other IA tests (soon I will post some code in github)
+4. Some other IA tests (soon I will post some code in github)

 ---